Beat the heat: Summer skincare tips for healthier skin

 Skin cancer screenings

-Long-term relationships with providers also increase a provider’s awareness of changes in skin conditions or abnormalities.
-Bruce Brod, MD, FAAD, a dermatologist on faculty at the University of Pennsylvania in Philadelphia, regarding using patients’ skin to consider their overall health, "You can tell a lot about somebody by looking at their skin…One of the first things a dermatologist can tell by looking at someone is how much outdoor exposure they’ve had by the appearance of sun damage for their age," said Dr. Brod.
+Long-term relationships with providers increase a provider’s awareness of abnormalities or changes in skin conditions.
+In a resource from the American Academy of Dermatology Association, Dr. Bruce Brod, a dermatologist at the University of Pennsylvania, shared,, "You can tell a lot about somebody by looking at their skin…One of the first things a dermatologist can tell by looking at someone is how much outdoor exposure they’ve had by the appearance of sun damage for their age," said Dr. Brod.
 "Things like wrinkles, spots, uneven pigmentation, and loss of elasticity."

 The Skin Cancer Foundation recommends seeing a dermatologist at least once a year for a professional skin exam.